FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 event                                             (Event scripts)
 ```

-If the output is longer than the length of the command-line window, the output is displayed with scrolling capability.
-Use `ENTER` to display the next line and `SPACE` to display the next page.
+If the output is longer than the length of the command line window, it is
+displayed with scrolling capability.
+Use `ENTER` to display the next line and
+`SPACE` to display the next page.
 Use the `q` key to leave scrolling mode.
+You
-You can only scroll only in one direction, towards the end of the output.
+can only scroll only in one direction, towards the end of the output.

 ![Scrolling through long output](scrolling_example.png)